Ex-FBI Agent Claims Kirstjen Nielsen Is Anonymous Author Of Book Portraying Donald Trump As Mentally Unfit

 When the New York Times op-ed was published 14 months ago, however, Nielsen denied that she was the essay’s author.

-The book, according to the Post excerpts, “paints a chilling portrait” of Trump that reminds the author of “a 12-year-old in an air traffic control tower,” who pushes buttons at random, not caring whether planes skid off the runway, oblivious to the chaos he causes.
+The book, according to the Washington Post excerpts, “paints a chilling portrait” of Trump that reminds the author of “a 12-year-old in an air traffic control tower,” who pushes buttons at random, not caring whether planes skid off the runway, oblivious to the chaos he causes.

 The Trump administration has attempted to suppress the book.
 The Justice Department sent letters earlier this week to the publisher of A Warning, as well as to the anonymous author’s agents, claiming that the author has violated a non-disclosure agreement.